-If the informal procedure or direct conversation is not appropriate, or does not yield a successful resolution, the student can file a formal complaint to the complaint administrator.
-For pre-licensure students, the complaint administrator is typically the dean of academic affairs.
-For post-licensure nursing and graduate students, the complaint administrator is the program or specialty track dean.
-Complaints regarding sexual misconduct including sexual harassment, domestic violence, dating violence, sexual assault, stalking and rape or acquaintance rape may be reported directly to the Title IX Coordinator.
+If the informal procedure or direct conversation is not appropriate or does not yield a successful resolution, the student can file a formal complaint to the complaint administrator.
+For pre-licensure nursing students, the complaint administrator is typically the dean of academic affairs or their designee.
+For graduate and post-licensure nursing students, the complaint administrator is the program or specialty track dean.
+Complaints regarding sexual misconduct, including sexual harassment, domestic violence, dating violence, sexual assault, stalking and rape or acquaintance rape, may be reported directly to the Title IX Coordinator.

 - When to File a Complaint